 Simply brushing once a day or not following the proper motions would amount to nothing, and leave you with the aftermath of yellow teeth.
 Below we have described the correct way of brushing teeth, as described by the American Dental Association, so make sure to give it a thorough read.

 - Always brush with a soft-bristled brush as hard ones have more probabilities of rapidly wearing out the outer enamel and even cause bleeding in gums.

 - Start by placing the toothbrush in a 45-degree angle to the gums.
 Lifting it too hard or too low may result in the frequent collision with the gums, which can be both painful and uncomfortable.

 - Next gently move the brush back and forth while brushing all the outer, inner surfaces including all the crevices.

 - Follow the third step for both the up and above teeth set to get a complete clean up experience.
 Floss your teeth next to get rid of any food particles that may have stuck deep inside causing microbial infestation and breeding.

 - Finally rinse your mouth with a good quality antiseptic mouthwash and drink a glass of warm water after 10-15 minutes.

 Taking care of white teeth isn’t anything like rocket science.
+However, for severe cases of yellow teeth, it’s best to visit a dentist.
+If you don’t have one yet, you can search for a term like “implants boynton beach fl” on the internet to find one.
 You just need to cover up the basics well and voila you have got your ivories back in no time.